Walter Henry Hannam: Antarctic expeditioner

 Hannam was selected as part of the Australasian Antarctic Expedition.
 He helped to set up the wireless equipment on Macquarie Island.
 He is credited with being the first person to establish wireless contact with Australia from Antarctica.
 He set up the wireless equipment at the main base and remained at Cape Denison as wireless operator for two summers and a winter.
 On his departure in February 1913, Sidney Jeffryes took over his post as wireless operator.

 Military service

 Circa 1910, Hannam was closely involved with Captain George Augustine Taylor in a number of successful demonstrations to the military as to the potential uses of wireless telegraphy.
-Following the commencement of World War I, Hannam enlisted on 2 June 1915 in the Australian Imperial Forces, embarked for France and commenced duties in the field workshops.
+Following the commencement of World War I, Hannam enlisted on 2 June 1915 in the Australian Imperial Force, embarked for France and commenced duties in the field workshops.
 He was a large man and struggled with a number of medical issues.
 But his previous wireless experience was identified and he was transferred to the ANZAC Wireless Coy.
 The Wireless Coy. was eventually renamed Australian Army Signal Corps.
 He was discharged on 7 November 1919.
 He served as an engineer in the Australian Motor Transport Corps.